nobitavvvip/files.md/README.md

 - `content` - note's content (body/text)
 - `dir` - a dir that is meant to store notes under some category, like "happiness"
 - `userID` - chatID.
 For the most part we're only using chatID as userID (PM with the bot)
 - `ctime` - file's ownership, location, file type and permission settings changed time (parent folder rename won't affect).
-We need this to track file's location changes, like to understand when it was moved to _trash_
+We need this to track file's location changes, like to understand when it was moved to _archive_

 Any file can be uniquely identified by filename and dir.
 We only support one level of nesting.